karrick/gorill/README.md

 ##### SlowReader

-If a test needs an `io.Reader` that writes all the data to the underlying `io.Reader`, but does slow after a delay, the test could wrap an existing `io.Reader` with a `SlowReader`.
+If a test needs an `io.Reader` that writes all the data to the underlying `io.Reader`, but does so after a delay, the test could wrap an existing `io.Reader` with a `gorill.SlowReader`.

 ```Go
     bb := gorill.NopCloseBuffer()
     sr := gorill.SlowReader(bb, 10*time.Second)

     buf := make([]byte, 1000)
     n, err := sr.Read(buf) // this call takes at least 10 seconds to return
     // n == 7, err == nil